mediacloud/backend/doc/api_2_0_spec.md

       process_stories( stories )
 ```

+##Grab all stories in the New York Times during October 2012

+###Find the media_id of the New York Times

+Currently, the best way to do this is to create a CSV file with all media sources as shown in the earlier example.

+Once you have this CSV file, manually search for the New York Times.
+You should find an entry for the New York Times at the top of the file with media_id 1.

+###Create a subset
+curl -X PUT -d start_date=2012-10-01 -d end_date=2012-11-01 -d media_id=1 http://mediacloud.org/api/v2/stories/subset

+Save the story_subsets_id

+###Wait until the subset is ready

+See the 25 msm example above.

+###Grab stories from the processed stream

+See the 25 msm example above.

 ##Get word counts for top words for sentences matching 'trayvon' in U.S. Political Blogs during April 2012